turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

-This lesson goes with [this repo](https://github.com/turingschool-examples/react-router-example)

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+---

-# React Router (v4)
+title: React Router 4

-### By the end of this lesson you should...
+tags: React, Router
+---

+## Agenda

+## Learning Goals
-* Explain the need for routing
+* Be able to explain the need for routing
 * Be able to implement React Router in a project
 * Articulate what each of these components do:
     * BrowserRouter
     * Route
     * Link / NavLink
     * Switch

+## Vocab

+## React Router (v4)
+This lesson goes with [this repo](https://github.com/turingschool-examples/react-router-example)

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+### By the end of this lesson you should...

 ### Why Routing?